Simplon - The Passenger Ship Website - www.simplonpc.co.uk

 The mystery steamer is, I think, Goring, Wargrave or Oxford.
 I'll be interested to know if anyone is able to be more specific.

-David Blagrove whites:-
+David Blagrove writes:-

 Whilst I would concur with the identification of the boat as one of the later steel hulled boats, "Goring", "Wargrave" or "Oxford", I cannot be more specific, although as a small boy in Abingdon I knew them all well.
 However I can assist with the date.
 Abingdon Bridge was rebuilt c 1922 and the photo shows the rebuilt bridge.
-By 1942, Stevens had withdrawn from the island where the boat is moored and Salters had taken over the lease.
-In fact I am fairly certain that the picture dates from pre-war, but I can remember visiting the island in 1942 and it was definitely occupied by Salters then.
-The manageress of Salters' cafe was a Mrs Izzard, her husband "Jock" Izzard was then captain of "Sonning".
+By 1942, Stevens had withdrawn from the island where the boat is moored and Salter's had taken over the lease.
+In fact I am fairly certain that the picture dates from pre-war, but I can remember visiting the island in 1942 and it was definitely occupied by Salter's then.
+The manageress of Salter's' cafe was a Mrs Izzard, her husband "Jock" Izzard was then captain of "Sonning".
 By then Stevens occupied the yard immediately downstream of Abingdon Bridge.
 I would hazard a guess that the picture dates from c1930.
-My father opened a business in Abingdon in 1931 and I never heard him refer to Stevens's cafe or island, always Salters.
+My father opened a business in Abingdon in 1931 and I never heard him refer to Stevens' cafe or island, always Salter's.

 www.salterssteamers.co.uk